Quick Start for Hopper Users

-The Edison compute processors are equipped with the Intel AVX (Advanced Vector Extensions) instructions which enable it to perform operations on a group of operands rather than a single operand similar to the traditional Cray vector systems.
-The vector length for Edison is 4 64 bit operands or 8 32 bit operands.
-The NERSC recommended optimization arguments for all three compiles implement vectorization.
+The Edison compute processors are equipped with the Intel AVX (Advanced Vector Extensions) instructions which enable it to perform identical operations on multiple operands.
+Vectorization applies primarily to loops and can significantly improve the performance of your code.
+The hardware vector length for Edison is four 64-bit operands or eight 32-bit operands but for optimal performance, vectorizable loops should have as large a trip count as possible.
+The NERSC recommended optimization arguments for all three compilers implement vectorization.

 You can (and should) have the Intel compiler emit information about vectorization when you compile.
 Use the "-vec-report3" compiler option to send the output to the terminal or add "-opt-report-file=filename" to send the output to a file.